kfei/sshcam/README.md

 ssh sshcam@your.server.ip -p 5566 # Default login: sshcam/p@ssw0rd
 ```

-Note that there are more configurable settings for server, have a look at
+There are some configurable settings for server, have a look at `sshcam -h` for
-`sshcam -h` for more details.
+more details.
 For example,

 ```bash
 sshcam --server --listen=127.0.0.1 --port=22222 \